Our Local Winemakers

 Meet our English Wine Makers

-Matt Gregory’s home is in Oakham but he travels the world as The English Winemaker.
+Matt Gregory’s home is in Oakham but he has travelled the world making wine.
 If you think your commute is long, try going to Milan twice a week, or sitting in a plane for 30 hours to go and check vineyards.
 He studied viticulture as part of his University degree and has sold wine since he was legally old enough.
 He has worked with family vineyards in Italy, famous name Champagne houses right through to Chilean boutique wineries.
+And now he makes his wines right here at Wolds Wine Estates with grapes from his vineyard in Burton-on-the-Wolds.

 One of the key techniques employed is the extended period of contact between the wine and the grape skins: common practice for short periods for red wine, but still relatively unusual for white wines.
 White wines made in this way are generally referred to as “orange” and is both an ancient and newly discovered modern technique.